Jheelbhandia05/open-redirection-security-headers-burpsuite/README.md

 # open-redirection-security-headers-burpsuite
-Open Redirection vulnerability identification and exploitation using Security Headers and BurpSuite
+Open Redirection vulnerability identification and exploitation using Security Headers and BurpSuite on OWASP Juice Shop